Last updated on December 14th, 2021 at 02:43 am

 Gingerbread House Cookies

-They are fun to decorate, and fairly easy to make, so even the kids will be able to try their hand at decorating these sweet houses.
+Each cookie was unique, and fun to decorate.
+They were fairly easy to make, and I'm sure even kids will be able to try their hand at decorating these sweet cookies.

-You can also use these cookies in your holiday decorating, placing them on the tree or adding to a gift tag like we did with our dried orange slices.
-They are natural and festive, and smell absolutely divine.
+The gingerbread house cookies can also be used in your holiday decorating as well.
+Place them as ornaments on the tree, or add to a gift tag like we did with our dried orange slices.

 How To Make Gingerbread House Cookies